UPC Update

 The Unified Patent Court and the Unitary Patent

-The new Unified Patent Court will handle infringement or revocation for all participating EU member states at once.
-The Unified Patent Court will work alongside the existing national courts, which currently handle infringement and revocation only for their respective state.
+The new Unified Patent Court deals with infringement or nullity for all participating EU member states together.
+Thus, the Unified Patent Court has joined the already existing national courts which deal with infringement and invalidity only for the respective country.

-The new Unitary Patent is an EP patent with unitary effect in all participating EU member states.
-This means infringement and revocation will be handled for all participating member states together at the Unified Patent Court.
+The Unitary Patent is an EP patent with unitary effect in all participating EU member states.
+This means that infringement and invalidity of a unitary patent are dealt with jointly at the Unified Patent Court for all participating member states.

-The filing and examination of an EP patent application will remain the same.
-To obtain a Unitary Patent, a request for unitary effect must be filed within one month of the mention of the grant of the EP patent.
-There will then be a combined protection of a Unitary Patent in some states and the conventional national parts of the EP patent in the other states.
+The filing and grant procedure of a conventional EP patent application remains as it was.
+To obtain a unitary patent, a request for unitary effect must be filed within one month of the mention of the grant of the EP patent.
+This then results in combined protection from a unitary patent in the available countries and the conventional national parts of the EP patent in the other countries.

 The Unitary Patent